OxfordSemantic/AdvancedWorkshop/3_5-ComplexRecursion/3_5-ComplexRecursion.md

 Critically for this example, we want to calculate the aggregated cost at each point in the tree, not just the highest level

-This is the most conceptually complex exercise in this workshop, so it's important to work up one layer at a time.
+This is the most conceptually complex example in this workshop, so it's important to work up one layer at a time.

 First lets look at some example data of compound parts with associated prices: